MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Downloads.md

 ---

 # Downloads
 If you would like to download Windows 10 IoT Enterprise, please review the options below.
+To select which edition of Windows 10 IoT Enterprise you would like to work with, review [Features by Release](./Features.md).

 ## Partner Center